 Over the last few years, there has been a lot of buzz around the term “omnichannel”.
-So much so that you will hear almost every business make big claims that they offer “omnichannel services”.
+So much so that you will hear almost every business make big claims that they offer “omnichannel customer experience”.

 But as fancy as it might sound, what does omnichannel really mean?
 And how is it any different from multichannel?

-In this blog, we are going to explain the difference between omnichannel and multichannel experience, learn how to build an omnichannel strategy, and see how you can race ahead of your rivals with the right customer support software and other important tools.
+In this blog, we are going to explain the difference between omnichannel and multichannel experience, learn how to build an omnichannel strategy, and see how you can race ahead of your rivals with the right omnichannel software.

 Here we go.